 Exodus 26:1-14

-The Lord commands the tabernacle curtains and coverings so His dwelling place will be beautifully formed, carefully joined, and properly covered according to His design.
+The Lord commands the tabernacle curtains and coverings so his dwelling place will be beautifully formed, carefully joined, and properly covered according to his design.

-Exodus 26:1-14 (WEB)
+Exodus 26:1-14 (BSB)

 The LORD commands the tabernacle curtains and coverings so his dwelling place will be beautifully formed, carefully joined, and properly covered according to his design.